Vettejeep/Data-Analysis-and-Data-Science-Projects/README.md

 ### Feature Engineering

+Data analysis and feature engineering were explored using a Jupyter notebook included with the project (SciTechDataStudy.ipynb).
 Features given for this model were minimal.
-Analysis with a Jupyter data exploration notebook suggested several possible new features.
+Analysis with the Jupyter data exploration notebook suggested several possible new features.
 Altitude change was the first feature extracted from the data on a track-wise basis.
 A histogram of altitude change revealed that a flag for descending might be helpful when used with a descent threshold.
 While there is noise in the altitude change, there are large gaps shown by the histogram that allow a descent threshold to work for an "is_descending" flag.
 All reentries in the training data file were found to be in the descending phase by plotting the data.
 This was practical given the data size.

 Horizontal distance was computed from latitude and longitude using a haversine formula for great circle distance.
 From this total distance including altitude change was also computed.
 Along with the time step delta of 0.5 seconds this led to a velocity feature.
 All of these features helped the model to perform better in my initial testing and so were kept for the final model.
 The sensor ID column was dropped because it only had one unique value in the training data.
 The timestamps were all equally spaced which is needed for the LSTM model, there was no need to impute any missing data.
 Timestamp was not a feature used by the model, but it was used for output data reporting.

 Th entire sequence was passed to the model for each track ID.
-As an enhancement the model could, based on existing data, only consider the descent phase of the data.
+As an enhancement the model could, based on existing data, could only consider the descent phase of the data.
 I did not know if this was acceptable for the project.
 It was tried and worked well but was discarded because it would depend on the flight profiles, which may be different if a failed launch happened.

 ### The LSTM Model